richardboehme/pixi-graph-editor-poc/README.md

 The application renders a list of points into a graph.
 The user can modify the coordinates of the points either by directly manipulating the x and y coordinates of the points in an input field or by dragging the point in the diagram.

+Clicking on a line creates a new point that can be manipulated.

 ## Installation

 Install NodeJS and npm.
 Afterwards, run